system-zero/system-zero/README.md

+## About our host.
+I've been using github for years, and I've to admit that I've never encounterd any issue.
+But also there were many times that I've been surprised by the quality of their services, probably because the code was written from coders for coders, it matched the expectations and beyond to be honest.
+Probably and from a user point of view, one of the best software I've ever used.

+However, there is a question in me:

+Why the home of open source is a closed source platform?

+of which I do not have an answer and I find myself unconformable.

+I've to think a bit more, but the decision (unless something is going to be change in a quite drastic way) seems relative easy.

 ## Research on most primitive functional systems from scratch.

 This project has been started at the very first days of 2021, and the first cycle has